Permissionless-Software-Foundation/cashstack.info/docs/global-back-end/slp-indexer/why-slp.md

 The CashStack framework continues to focus on the SLP token protocol instead of the CashToken protocol.
 The CashToken protocol is *tightly coupled* to the full node, the dangers of which are covered above.
 The protocol has not been adopted by any other blockchain.
 This means that any business that builds on the CashToken protocol is 'locked in' to the Bitcoin Cash blockchain, increasing their platform risk.

 While unintentional burning of SLP tokens is possible, the infrastructure around the protocol is extremely mature.
 Tools like the [minimal-slp-wallet](https://www.npmjs.com/package/minimal-slp-wallet) and the open source [web wallet](https://bchn-wallet.fullstack.cash) can be forked and used by any business, and they have not had any issue with burning tokens in several years.
 It's also entirely possible for a business to have a 'burning policy' to detect and compensate users if an accidental token burn should ever occur.

+## Scaling

+The [psf-slp-indexer](/docs/global-back-end/slp-indexer/slp-indexer-software) offers many options for scaling to indexer operators.
+There is no requirement in SLP to index every token, all of the time, by everyone. *psf-slp-indexer* has a *blacklist* array.
+Operators can add problematic tokens to this array, and they will be ignored by the indexer, eliminating any computational burden from tracking that token.

+In the future, a *whitelist* feature will be added.
+This will allow operators to track only the most popular tokens.
+Another business-friendly scenario: multiple instances of the indexer can be operated.
+One could use the whitelist to track the popular and business-sensitive tokens, another could track the general token population.
+If there are scaling issues with the general population, it would not effect the indexer tracking the business-sensitive tokens.

+Using these combinations of whitelists and blacklists, index operators have options on scaling both vertically and horizontally, based on their business needs.